qulacs/qulacs/README.md

 print(value)
 ```

-If you want to run it on GPU, install GPU-enabled qulacs and replace `QuantumState` in the above codes to `QuantumStateGpu`.
+If you want to run it on GPU, install GPU-enabled qulacs and replace `QuantumState` in the above codes with `QuantumStateGpu`.

 ### C++